conceptualshark/portfolio/docs/resume.md

 :material-circle-medium: Created new agile development processes and project tracking initiatives, evaluating gaps in team knowledge to design internal training opportunities and reduce skill and knowledge siloing

 :material-circle-medium: Designed a cross-functional education plan to promote team enablement and development, training multiple teammates on content delivery pipelines, Git methodologies, and CLI tools

-:material-circle-medium: Refreshed existing content according to a Diataxis framework, refactoring and updating guides and project information architecture for modern audiences, ultimately increasing accessibility, usability, and reducing Support Team requests

-:material-circle-medium: Served as the primary technical writer for a cloud-based product launch, generating accurate and informed documentation based on stakeholder requirements and trial user feedback, leading to a successful GA release in September 2023

-:material-circle-medium: Collaborated with SMEs and project stakeholders to document release-related features and functionality across multiple BeyondTrust products, applications, and third-party SIEM and authentication integrations

-:material-circle-medium: Peer-reviewed and managed change requests for teammates according to internal style guidelines, providing constructive feedback and direct edits to achieve a unified voice across products

 :material-circle-medium: Led research into AI and automation implementations to improve content development times and reduce manual editorial processes